ConfederacyOfGaia/Gaia/dms-guide.md

 ### Travel the Sea of Fallen Stars

-The party joins the Zoon on their travels across the Sea of Fallen Stars.
+The party joins the Zoon on their travels across the Sea of Fallen Stars, as guards.
+There will be at least one or two pirate battles while they do this.

-*I actually don't like this; not carrying travelers with them gives the Zoon credibility, and I think I'd prefer that the party encounter the Zoon in several different places along their route, instead of simply ride with them.
-This lets them be a recurring set piece.*

 ### Gather monster parts